How to Track Expenses and Manage Your Budget with Claude Code

 - Endpoint: https://api.expense-budget-tracker.com/v1/sql

-- Auth: Bearer token in Authorization header
+- Auth: ApiKey in Authorization header

 - Request: POST with JSON body {"sql": "your query"}